-John 12:1-8 "Something is Rotten in Bethany"
+John 12:1-8 "Smothering Joy"

 Crazy Pete, as his friends called him, was one of the very best salespeople his company had ever employed.
 Crazy Pete had sold more products to more unlikely customers than anyone in the history of his company.
 Pete was successful because he was always looking for unsuspecting people to sell his wares to.
 In his drive for more sales, Pete headed off to Israel, and the Negev desert, in search of more sales.